Cosys-Lab/Cosys-AirSim/docs/annotation.md

 When `Default` is set to 1, all objects without a tag for this layer will be rendered in black.

 Several RPC API functions are available to influence or retrieve the RGB annotation layer.
+Currently, it is not possible to use the RPC API to add new actors or components to the annotation system, you can only update their values.
 For example in Python:
  * `simSetAnnotationObjectTextureByPath(annotation_name, mesh_name, texture_path, is_name_regex=False/True)` to set the texture of an object in direct mode, the texture path should be same format as described above, for example `/Game/MyTextures/TestTexture1` (regex allows to set multiple with wildcards for example)
  * `simEnableAnnotationObjectTextureByPath(annotation_name, mesh_name, r, g, b, is_name_regex=False/True)` to enable the texture of an object in relative path mode, this does require a texture in the relative path as described above!  (regex allows to set multiple with wildcards for example)
  * `simGetAnnotationObjectTexturePath(annotation_name, mesh_name)` to get the texture path of an object